SITE MENU

 The gardens were one of her favourite places and it is said that she often used to head straight to them on arrival during her annual August and October visits.

-For 2023, the Castle and Gardens are open to visitors from 3 May to 30 September (Wednesday to Sunday) with a summer closure (23 July - 9 August).
-In recent years, HRH the Prince of Wales (now King Charles III) used to visit every summer for a fortnight and it's possible he may spend time at the castle in 2023.
+The Castle and Gardens are open to visitors from 1 May to 30 September 2024 (Wednesday to Sunday) with a summer closure (23 July - 8 August).
+In recent years, HRH the Prince of Wales (now King Charles III) used to visit every summer for a fortnight and it's possible he may spend time at the castle this year.

 Several of the guides in the castle can tell you personal stories of their time with the Queen Mother.